-Road crossings, and road alignments proposed adjacent to the Natural Heritage System should be located beyond the erosion hazard (final meander belt width), and preferably outside of the final natural heritage corridor.
+Road alignments should be outside the PG Natural Heritage System, other than where a road has to cross the Natural Heritage System.
 The hazard based approach to geomorphically assessing and designing crossings (Section 4.2.3) should be applied to all new crossings, and any crossing upgrades.
 Where a risk-based approach is not suitable, the crossing span should be a minimum of 3x the bankfull width.
 Crossings should be open bottom or embedded to provide a natural bottom comprised of typical substrates in consideration of aquatic habitat and passage.
-Coarser materials for scour protection should be located beneath a veneer of naturally occurring substrates.
-In addition, hydraulic structures spanning regulated watercourses should be sized to satisfy current requirements for freeboard and clearance, as well as conveyance of the Regional Storm event peak flow rate and allow for wildlife movement.
+Open bottom culverts are particularly preferred in areas exhibiting a high groundwater table.
+Open bottom crossings will not impede recharge/discharge to the extent that a closed bottom crossing would.
+The ability for groundwater to reach the watercourse beneath the crossing has ecological benefit for aquatic invertebrates that may inhabit these segments.
+Closed bottom culverts should be located beneath a veneer of naturally occurring substrates.
+In addition, hydraulic structures spanning regulated watercourses should be sized to satisfy current requirements for freeboard and clearance, as well as conveyance of the Regional Storm event peak flow rate and allow for wildlife movement and fish passage.